kine/KinesInfo_source/content/posts/PTEArchitecture1.md

 ![SplitProCons](/assets/SplitProCons.png)

 Items I think are most interesting are in **bold**.

 All depends on priorities you have in your company or team.
 If your priority is e.g. "Simpler maintenance" and "Clear responsibility" and you sacrifice the "easy architecture decisions", go and split the apps.

-If your prioroty is simpler "architecture decisions" and you sacrifice "shared responsibility" (who is responsible for the content of big, all-in-one app?), go and do not split.
+If your priority is simpler "architecture decisions" and you sacrifice "shared responsibility" (who is responsible for the content of big, all-in-one app?), go and do not split.

 Ok, does it mean **split or not to split?**